y6602016/RememberThat/README.md

 # RememberThat
-The website development practice by following steps by steps with the course "HTML and CSS Tutorial for 2021 - COMPLETE Crash Course!"
+The website development practice with the course "HTML and CSS Tutorial for 2021 - COMPLETE Crash Course!"
 Implement mobile navigation and RWD

 Language:HTML / CSS / Javascript